Wluper/matilda/README.md

 1. <strong>Installation</strong>
    - Option A) Running the Server with Docker
-     - Downloading & Installing MATILDA Modules Requirements
-     - Run the server with flask or gunicorn
    - Option B) Running the Server with flask (WSGI) or gunicorn
+     - Downloading & Installing Modules Requirements
+     - Run the server
    - Optional: Installing a MongoDB local database
    - Accessing the interface
    - First username and password